kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 <h4 class="h4-guide">$.load: the easiest way to use AJAX with jQuery</h4>
 [jQuery has an `$.ajax()` method](http://api.jquery.com/jQuery.ajax/ "Read about jQuery's ajax method") that allows you to use AJAX with jQuery any way that you want.
 But it also has many [AJAX shorthand methods](http://api.jquery.com/category/ajax/shorthand-methods/ "Read about jQuery shorthand methods") that lets you use a little easier.

-If you want to use jQuery to load in file with AJAX like we've been doing, the `.load()` function is the easiest way to do this (<a href="/samples/ajax-tutorial-samples/sample12/" target="blank">view the example</a>):
+If you want to use jQuery to load in file with AJAX like we've been doing, the `.load()` function is the easiest way to do this.
+This is the jQuery version of [a JavaScript sample we looked at earlier](#what-is-onreadystatechange, "Read the "onreadystatechnage section of this article).

+<a href="/samples/ajax-tutorial-samples/sample12/" target="blank">View the example</a>:
 {% prism markup %}
 <!-- sample12/index.html -->
 <!DOCTYPE html>